Welsh language annual monitoring report

 The Welsh Language Annual Report provides an opportunity to set out what the Council has done to meet the standards and showcase exemplars of good practice.
 There have been some outstanding areas of achievement during the year:

-A small number of complaints relating to Welsh Language were investigated by the Commissioner.
-These related to telephone calls, the website, signage, information and correspondence.
+Only two complaints relating to Welsh language were investigated by the Commissioner.
+These related to promotional material and correspondence.

 Flintshire County Council Cabinet Member for Corporate Management, Councillor Billy Mullin, said:

-“Flintshire County Council is committed to working with the Welsh Language Commissioner to ensure that the new standards can be practically achieved, recognising the Council’s geography and demographic breakdown.
-Although we have had a small number of complaints, we continue to liaise with the Commissioner and are working hard to rectify the issues.”
+“Flintshire County Council is committed to working with the Welsh Language Commissioner to ensure that the new standards can be practically achieved, recognising the Council’s geography and demographic breakdown.”

 Various methods of communication are being considered to ensure managers and employees work within the standards.